insidegui/WWDC/README.md

 ## Bookmarks

-Have you ever found yourself watching a WWDC session and wishing you could take notes at a specific point in the video to refer back to later on?
+Have you ever found yourself watching a WWDC session and wishing you could take notes at a specific point in the video for reference?
 This is now possible with bookmarks.

 With bookmarks, you can create a reference point within a video and add an annotation to it.
 Your bookmark annotations can also be considered while using the search, so it's easier than ever to find the content you've bookmarked before.